istvans/convertx/README.md

 ### Conv2XviD 1.0.0

-Convert from any format supported by `ffmpeg` to XviD.
+Simple GUI wrapper around `ffmpeg` to convert videos from any supported format to XviD.

 #### Features